-- All outbreaks of COVID-19 in RCF must be reported to the regional Medical Officer of Health (MOH) at the Department of Public Health at the earliest opportunity. - Public Health doctors from the Regional Department of Public Health will provide overall leadership for the management of the COVID-19 outbreak in the RCF. - Ideally, the OCT should have regular, active involvement of a Public Health Doctor.
-However, if that is not practically possible, following initial consultation and advice from Public Health the OCT should liaise on a regular ongoing basis with the regional Public Health Department to provide updates on outbreak progress and seek further advice as appropriate. - The OCT configuration should be decided at local level and will depend on available expertise. - An OCT chair should be agreed. - Members of the OCT may include any of the following however in many settings it may not be possible to include all the expertise referred to below: - Specialist in Public Health Medicine and/or Public Health Department Communicable Disease Control Nurse Specialist - GP/Medical officer/Consultant to RCF (dependent on nature of RCF) - Director of Nursing or Nurse Manager from RCF - Management representative from the RCF i.e. manager or CEO - Community Infection Prevention and Control Nurse (CIPCN) where available - Administration support
+- All outbreaks of COVID-19 in RCF must be reported to the regional Medical Officer of Health (MOH) at the Department of Public Health at the earliest opportunity - Public Health doctors from the Regional Department of Public Health will provide overall leadership for the management of the COVID-19 outbreak in the RCF - Ideally, the OCT should have regular, active involvement of a Public Health Doctor.
+However, if that is not practically possible, following initial consultation and advice from Public Health, the OCT should liaise on a regular ongoing basis with the regional Public Health Department to provide updates on outbreak progress and seek further advice as appropriate - The OCT membership should be decided at local level and will depend on available expertise - An OCT Chairperson should be agreed - Members of the OCT may include any of the following.
+However, in many settings it may not be possible to include all the expertise referred to below: - Specialist in Public Health Medicine and/or Public Health Department Communicable Disease Control Nurse Specialist - GP/Medical officer/Consultant to RCF (dependent on nature of RCF) - Director of Nursing or Nurse Manager from RCF - Management representative from the RCF i.e. manager or CEO - Community Infection Prevention and Control Nurse (CIPCN) where available - Administration support - Other members who may need to be included, particularly if it is an extensive or prolonged outbreak include: - Community Services General Manager - Administrative support - Occupational Medicine Physician - Consultant Clinical Microbiologist - Representative from HPSC

-- Other members who may need to be co-opted if it is an extensive or prolonged outbreak include - Community Services General Manager - Administrative support - Occupational Medicine Physician - Representative from HPSC - Communications officer - Every member involved should have a clear understanding of their role and responsibility. - The frequency required for the outbreak meeting should be decided and they should be carried out remotely. - Public Health will formulate a case definition, assign an outbreak code and decide as to whether an onsite visit is required or not. - The RCF should inform HIQA or Mental Health Commission and the local CHO as appropriate and as per usual protocols.
+- Communications officer - Every member involved should have a clear understanding of their role and responsibility - The frequency required for the OCT meeting should be decided and they should be carried out in consideration of social distancing requirements via teleconference/videoconference facilities - Public Health will formulate a case definition, assign an outbreak code and decide as to whether an on-site visit is required or not - The RCF should inform HIQA or Mental Health Commission, as appropriate and the local CHO as per usual protocols